 LLMs, predictive modelling and emerging agentic commerce infrastructure are reshaping how and why decisions are made, sometimes before customers even reach a website or app.
 This introduces both opportunity and complexity because, while AI enables greater relevance and efficiency, it can also reduce transparency and explainability while amplifying poor data and making experience outcomes harder to interpret.

-In this session, Anne-Kathrine Nissen, Experience Design Lead at H&M, and Liliana Caimacun, drawing on her background in marketing, transformation and innovation, as well as her work in academia and consulting, to explore what it means to lead digital CX in this new environment.
+In this session, Anne-Kathrine Nissen, Experience Design Lead at H&M, and Liliana Caimacan, drawing on her background in marketing, transformation and innovation, as well as her work in academia and consulting, to explore what it means to lead digital CX in this new environment.

 Attendees will learn: